:claw honing - First milestone

 ASDF system to load them, then in your project that needs those bindings you

-would depend directly on this generated system rather than on :claw
+would depend directly on this generated system rather than on :claw.

-is performance-oriented first and it also cares about image size of your
+:claw is performance-oriented first and it also cares about image size of your

 application.